 Adolf K. Weissman from K, wears fancy-looking clothes and frequently dances around his room with an inanimate woman wearing a fox mask.
 The few glimpses we get of him suggest he is quite unhinged and malevolent.
 This is later revealed to have been the Colorless King controlling him at the time, and not his own actions.

-Shogo Makishima, the sociopathic villain from Psycho Pass, is seen reading Shakespeare and Nineteen Eighty-Four in his spare time; and he's very knowledgeable in philosophy, music and literature.
+Shogo Makishima, the sociopathic villain from Psycho-Pass, is seen reading Shakespeare and 1984 in his spare time; and he's very knowledgeable in philosophy, music and literature.

 The Top of The Flash's Rogues Gallery is an incredible genius who is, among other things, a wine connoisseur.
 This has made him a pariah among the other, more blue-collar Rogues.